Board of Commissioners

 Abby Smith joined Whitman Hospital and Medical Center as Chief Financial Officer in March 2018.
 Abby is a Certified Public Accountant (CPA) and received her Masters of Accountancy and Bachelor of Business Administration degrees from Gonzaga University.
 Prior to joining Whitman Hospital she worked for a healthcare centered public accounting firm for 13 years assisting Critical Access Hospitals throughout the western United States in preparing Medicare cost reports, performing audits and providing financial and reimbursement consulting services.
 A long-time resident of Whitman County, Abby is also a commissioner for Whitman County Public Hospital District #4 (Tekoa).

-Pamela Akin, Chief Nursing Officer
+Charlene Morgan, Chief Nursing Officer

 Debbie Hoadley, Director of Ancillary Services